AI-Hypercomputer/ml-goodput-measurement/README.md

  workloads and utilization of compute resources.

- The package also exposes Goodput Monitoring APIs which allow asynchronous query and export of the job's Goodput to Tensorboard with configurable upload interval.
+ The package also exposes Goodput Monitoring APIs which allow asynchronous query and export of the job's Goodput, Badput and Step Time Deviation to Tensorboard with configurable upload interval.

 ## Components